 Skills Required for Migrating a Drupal Site

-- You will need to know how to access the Plesk control panel for your account in order to complete the rest of these steps you may also wish to set an SSH password so that you can SSH into your web hosting space.
+- You will need to know how to access the Plesk control panel for your account in order to complete the rest of these steps you may also wish to set an SSH password or SSH key so that you can SSH into your web hosting space.

 - You should have a basic understanding of filesystems and mySQL databases, as well as phpMyAdmin